mohitkkr/Mohit/README.md

 ## Extra-Curricular
 ---
 1.Volunteer work of campaigning for using gender neutral language in NIT Kurukshetra via Equall society.
+2.Member of NIT Kurukshetra Kabaddi team and participated in various tournaments.

 # Projects
 ---